Mott MacDonald: Sir M MacDonald & Partners

 Sir M MacDonald & Partners was named after Murdoch Macdonald, a British civil engineer and later politician.
 The company formed out of affairs relating directly to British infrastructure development in Egypt between 1890 and 1930, in particular MacDonald's involvement with Aswan Low Dam, starting in 1898.
 MacDonald was involved in the original construction of the Aswan Dam and later became an advisor to the Egyptian Ministry of Public Works after the dam was completed in 1902.
 He became closely associated with the development and first heightening of the Aswan Low Dam for the development of hydroelectricity.

 MacDonald retired from his service with the Egyptian government in 1921 and returned to Britain where he began a partnership with Archibald MacCorquodale.
-In 1927, the two were later joined by PH East (also an engineer in the Egyptian government from 1907 to 1926) and OL Prowde, at which time the name of the company was changed to Sir M MacDonald & Partners.
+In 1927, the two were later joined by PH East (also an engineer in the Egyptian government from 1907 to 1926) and Oswald Longstaff Prowde, at which time the name of the company was changed to Sir M MacDonald & Partners.
 One of the first major projects of the partnership included the second heightening of the Aswan Low Dam, which continued from 1929 through design and construction stages until 1933.
 The firm continued on projects through its merger with Mott, Hay and Anderson in 1989.